 The next hurdle was to find screens to suit my needs.
 I could have had screens made to the size I need but at considerable cost.
 So, in the process of nutting out this problem, I realised very serviceable and reusable silkscreens can be made from the frames contained in stretched canvases that are found very cheaply in discount variety stores.

 With just a few other bits and pieces, small economical silk screens are within reach.
-The process to make the screen is straightforward and I explain how to do it in a downloadable PDF, accessible via the form below.
+The process to make the screen is straightforward and I explain how to do it in this downloadable PDF.